 Prior to joining the firm, Roger was in private practice with his own law firm in Denver, where he represented gaming and alcohol beverage clients.
 Roger served as the first director of the Colorado Division of Gaming.
 Additionally, he served as Director of the Colorado Liquor Enforcement Division and as an assistant attorney general in the Colorado Attorney General’s Office, as well as the President of the National Conference of State Liquor Administrators.
 He is familiar with all three tiers of the liquor industry in Colorado, and frequently assists clients with matters such as new licenses, transfers of ownership, Liquor Code violations, license renewals, and other areas relating to the general operation of liquor-licensed businesses.
 He also has years of experience assisting local and national clients with the opening of new restaurants and liquor establishments through the application process, which starts with the preparation and filling of an application and often includes a hearing before a local licensing authority.
 Roger has over 33 years of experience in gaming and liquor law.

-- Roger Morris, “The Tavern and the Hotel and Restaurant License”, Beverage Analyst Colorado, April 2015
+- Author, "The Tavern and the Hotel and Restaurant License," Beverage Analyst Colorado, April 2015

-- Co-Author, “Entering the United States gaming market: Options in the West”, European Gaming Lawyer, Spring Issue, 2015
+- Co-Author, "Entering the United States gaming market: Options in the West," European Gaming Lawyer, April 2015

 - The Best Lawyers in America - Woodward/White, Aiken, S.C. - Gaming Law, 2015-2017